Crucifixion: Ancient Rome

-The person executed may have been attached to the cross by rope, though nails and other sharp materials are mentioned in a passage by Josephus, where he states that at the Siege of Jerusalem (70 AD), "the soldiers out of rage and hatred, nailed those they caught, one after one way, and another after another, to the crosses, by way of jest".
+The person executed may have been attached to the cross by rope, though nails and other sharp materials are mentioned in a passage by Josephus, where he states that at the Siege of Jerusalem (70 CE), "the soldiers out of rage and hatred, nailed those they caught, one after one way, and another after another, to the crosses, by way of jest".
 Objects used in the crucifixion of criminals, such as nails, were sought as amulets with perceived medicinal qualities.

 While a crucifixion was an execution, it was also a humiliation, by making the condemned as vulnerable as possible.
 Although artists have traditionally depicted the figure on a cross with a loin cloth or a covering of the genitals, the person being crucified was usually stripped naked.
 Writings by Seneca the Younger state some victims suffered a stick forced upwards through their groin.
 Despite its frequent use by the Romans, the horrors of crucifixion did not escape criticism by some eminent Roman orators.
 Cicero, for example, described crucifixion as "a most cruel and disgusting punishment", and suggested that "the very mention of the cross should be far removed not only from a Roman citizen's body, but from his mind, his eyes, his ears".
 Elsewhere he says, "It is a crime to bind a Roman citizen; to scourge him is a wickedness; to put him to death is almost parricide.
 What shall I say of crucifying him?
 So guilty an action cannot by any possibility be adequately expressed by any name bad enough for it."

 Frequently, the legs of the person executed were broken or shattered with an iron club, an act called crurifragium, which was also frequently applied without crucifixion to slaves.
 This act hastened the death of the person but was also meant to deter those who observed the crucifixion from committing offenses.

 Constantine the Great, the first Christian emperor, abolished crucifixion in the Roman Empire in 337 out of veneration for Jesus Christ, its most famous victim.

-The Alexamenos graffito, a satirical representation of the Christian worship, depicting a man worshiping a crucified donkey (Rome, c AD 85 to 3rd century).
+The Alexamenos graffito, a satirical representation of the Christian worship, depicting a man worshiping a crucified donkey (Rome, c.
+85 CE to 3rd century).
 It is inscribed ΑΛΕΞΑΜΕΝΟΣ (ΑΛΕΞΑΜΕΝΟϹ) ΣΕΒΕΤΕ (ϹΕΒΕΤΕ) ΘΕΟΝ, which translates as "Alexamenos worships his god".
 Visible at the museum on the Palatine Hill, Rome, Italy (left).
 A modern-day tracing (right).

 Crucifixion was intended to be a gruesome spectacle: the most painful and humiliating death imaginable.
 It was used to punish slaves, pirates, and enemies of the state.
 It was originally reserved for slaves (hence still called "supplicium servile" by Seneca), and later extended to citizens of the lower classes (humiliores).
 The victims of crucifixion were stripped naked and put on public display while they were slowly tortured to death so that they would serve as a spectacle and an example.